By Scott Trout, Executive Vice President and Chief Operating Officer

 Enterhealth is well-suited to help older adults get the treatment they need.
 As older adults have such unique and challenging issues in addition to their addiction, treatment at Enterhealth Ranch always begins with a series of comprehensive medical and psychological assessments.

-At Enterhealth, every drug and alcohol detox is closely supervised by our addiction-trained medical experts, and withdrawal symptoms are carefully managed by staff who are well-equipped to handle the complicated medical issues presented by the older population.
-Using the latest evidence-based medical protocols, effective anti-addiction medication therapy and a 24-hour on-site medical staff, our detox services are provided in a safe and private environment.
+At Enterhealth, every drug and alcohol detox is closely supervised by our addiction-trained medical experts, and drug and alcohol withdrawal symptoms are carefully managed by staff who are well-equipped to handle the complicated medical issues presented by the older population.
+Using the latest evidence-based medical protocols, effective anti-addiction medication therapy and a 24-hour on-site medical staff, our drug and alcohol detox services are provided in a safe and private environment.

 Addressing Underlying Issues and Medical Concerns